 non-traditional venues such as airports, university campuses and hotels for

 our expansion.
 We are also convinced that using our centres as mini-offices

 for corporate sales reps, and as distribution hubs for many e-commerce and

 catalogue companies, has strong appeal for larger, national clients."

-Plotnick is a seasoned business executive with extensive experience in
+Plotnick is a seasoned business executive with extensive

 sales and marketing.
 After working at Proctor & Gamble, Gillette and Max

 Factor, he was one of the founding partners in 1979 of AVS Technologies Inc.,

 a Canadian success story in the consumer electronics sector.
 When the company

 was sold in 2005, it had become an exclusive importer and marketer of leading